mjgiancola/mjgiancola.github.io/index.md

 This past summer I worked on a research project for IBM.
 I developed a novel method for 3D object detection and localization by adapting the [YOLO](https://pjreddie.com/darknet/yolo/) framework to input RGB-D image frames and output 3D bounding boxes.
 Our method utilizes a single shot convolutional neural network and thus achieves very low latency.
 This makes it suitable for applications which require low latency like autonomous driving.

 Currently I'm working on my Major Qualifying Project at WPI.
-I'm researching a method to determine variable-length string labels for video data from crowdsourced responses.
-Our major research question is, given a set of crowdsourced labels, can we recover not only the true labels, but also a style matrix which translates each labeler's style to the "canonical" style (eg. using an underscore in place of a dash).
+I'm developing a crowdsourcing consensus algorithm which considers how each labeler's perception of the true label may differ from how they translate that perception into their label.
+To do this, we model a bistochastic "style" matrix for each labeler, where the ij'th entry of the matrix gives the probability that the labeler perceives label i but responds with label j.

 For more information about projects I've worked on, visit the links below.
 The best way to contact me is via the email below.